brianglass/anastasis/files/holy_fathers.md

 \[<span style="color:red">14:14-20</span>\]</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Now when Abram heard that Lot his nephew had been taken captive, he numbered his own home-born servants, three hundred and eighteen,<a href="#_ftn9" id="_ftnref9"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[9]</span></a> and pursued the enemy as far as Dan.
+mso-bidi-font-size:10.0pt">Now when Abram heard that Lot his nephew had been taken captive, he numbered his own home-born servants, three hundred and eighteen,<a href="#_ftn9" id="_ftnref9">[9]</a> and pursued the enemy as far as Dan.
 And he fell upon them by night, he and his servants, and smote them and pursued them as far as Chobal, which is on the left of Damascus.
 And he brought back all the cavalry of Sodom, and he brought back Lot his nephew and all his goods and the women and the people.
 And the king of Sodom came out to meet him, after his return from the slaughter of Chodologomor and the kings with him, to the valley of Sabi; this was the plain of Kings.
 And Melchizedek, king of Salem, brought out bread and wine; he was Priest of God Most High.
 And he blessed Abram and said: Blessed is Abram by God Most High, who created the heaven and the earth.
 And blessed God is Most High, who has delivered your enemies into your hand.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">The Reading is from Deuteronomy.
 \[<span style="color:red">1:8-11 & 15-17b</span>\]</span>